 Telehealth once again in the Spotlight

-Though telehealth is defined in MACRA, the 21st Century Cures Act promotes the adoption of telehealth in clear and concise language (with its own provision).
+Though telehealth is defined in MACRA, the 21st Century Cures Act promotes the adoption of telehealth in the clear and concise language (with its own provision).
 The Act orders the Centers for Medicare & Medicaid Services (CMS) to provide information on how telehealth can improve the lives of Medicare beneficiaries, which telehealth services can improve care, and what barriers there are to telehealth.

 The law notes that any expansion of telehealth services under the Medicare Program should:

 - Recognize that telemedicine is the delivery of safe, effective, quality health care services, by a health care provider, using technology as the mode of care delivery

 - Meet or exceed the conditions of coverage and payment with respect to the Medicare Program under title XVIII unless specifically addressed in the subsequent statute, of such Act if the service were furnished in person, including standards of care

 - Involve clinically appropriate means to furnish such services (Sec.
 3021)